 Meet our team

-At Absolute Robotics we are passionate about finding ways to use developments in technology and robotics to maintain Britain’s effectiveness in manufacturing on the world stage.
-Our experienced team want to see our consumer culture fed by efficient production methods and innovation.
+At Absolute Robotics we are passionate about finding ways to use developments in technology and robotics to increase Britain’s effectiveness in manufacturing on the world stage.
+Our experienced team have built up wide-ranging skills and knowledge working with some of the most exciting industries in the UK and worldwide.

 – Group Director